imtiazjadavji/coop/README.md

  1. You can use any programming language you like
  2. Download this README for editing
- 3. Answer questions about the assignment
+ 3. Answer questions about the assignment in this README
  4. Follow submission instructions below

 ## Questions